Was this page helpful?

 You’ll need to design your application around ScyllaDB’s data modeling, but the net result is an application that will never go down.

-From ScyllaDB Univeristy: take the Consistency Level lesson
+From ScyllaDB University: take the Consistency Level lesson

 Was this page helpful?